info@MauiFiresClassSettlement.com

 • Had damage to their property on Maui between August 8, 2023, and October 8, 2023, from the Maui Fires; or

-• Owned or operated a business on Maui that suffered damages resulting from a decline in tourism between August 8, 2023, and October 8, 2023. or
+• Owned or operated a business on Maui that suffered damages resulting from a decline in tourism between August 8, 2023, and October 8, 2023.

 “Fire Perimeters” means the areas that were burned by the Maui Fires.
 This will be determined using the Wildland Fire Interagency Geospatial Services (“WFIGS”) Group Interagency Fire Perimeters maps maintained by the National Interagency Fire Center.
 To view a map and check whether you are within the geographic boundaries for the Lahaina, Olinda, or Kula Fires, click here.